 Related Reading: Fathers’ Rights and Child Custody: What You Should Know

-How To Obtain A Writ of Assistance
+How Do You Obtain A Writ of Assistance?

-In order to file a motion seeking a writ of assistance, you’ll need a couple of items.
+To file a motion seeking a writ of assistance, you’ll need a couple of items.

 - First, there must be an existing judgment that explicitly awards you the rights to a specific piece of property.
 Or, it can entitle you to certain actions, like the visitation of your children.